Scholarships Available at Berry College

 The Bonner Scholars Program supports students with a passion for community service.
 Berry selects 20 incoming freshmen each year for the Bonner Program.
 The program is reserved for students who have demonstrated a commitment to serving others in their communities.
 At least 17 of the 20 selectees must have significant financial need.
 Bonner Scholars receive a stipend in exchange for their work in the Rome and Floyd County community and are eligible for special grants to help cover educational expenses.

-The music, theater, and communication departments offer talent-based scholarships to incoming students by audition and/or application.
+The music and theater departments offer talent-based scholarships to incoming students by audition.
 If you are an incoming student, please contact the Office of Admissions to learn more.
 Other departments may award scholarships to returning Berry students.
 If you are a current Berry student, please contact the Dean of your school of study to learn about availability of funds within your department.

 These supplementary scholarships will be available for new incoming students starting in the Fall of 2014.
 Students must be accepted to Berry College to apply for these competitive scholarships.
 Applications for each of these will be available soon through your Viking Web account.